zaixizhang/Graph_Transformer/README.md

 ## Run the code
 Use preprocess_data.py for data preprocessing

-Use start.sh to train the graph transformer
+Use main.py to train the graph transformer